 6. What to focus on instead: the most efficient college apps plan

-But the most important parts of your application are usually:
+But typically, the parts of your application that matter most are:

 Grades overall: your GPA across all the classes you’ve taken in high school.